mahi2025/mahi2025/README.md

 My journey in tech began through ALX Full-Stack Software Engineering program, where I gained a strong foundation in C programming, Linux, and Bash scripting.

-Currently, I'm focused on backend development and web secuirty.
+Currently, I'm focusing building secure and scalable applications and systems.

 </div>